-- Children begin mark making before they can write letters and words. - Encourage your child to use a range of different tools such as paintbrushes, chalks etc. to build up the different arm movements that are needed for writing. - We also do something called 'Squiggle whilst you wiggle' which helps to build up the muscles in the children's arms and the movements they can make.
+- Children begin mark making before they can write letters and words. - Encourage your child to use a range of different tools such as paintbrushes, chalks etc. to build up the different arm movements that are needed for writing. - 'Squiggle whilst you wiggle' which helps to build up the muscles in the children's arms and the movements they can make.
 This then gets transferred onto paper. - Children need to be working on their gross and fine motor abilities to be able to write.